 Prepare for the ultimate Alaskan lodge experience here – with such a secluded location energy is generated onsite and as such is a precious commodity, so don’t expect air conditioning and hairdryers.
 Switch off your phone (there’s no wifi anyway) and immerse yourself in the Denali way of life – no daily mail, no facebook, just natural outdoor goodness.
 The cabins at the Kantishna Roadhouse are warm, cozy and comfortable, have private bathrooms, and are built from beautiful Alaskan white spruce logs.

 Why we love it

 With a library stocked full of Alaskan literature (and the odd board game) you can spend countless evenings in a rocking chair on the veranda, sipping a mug of tea and listening to the soothing sounds of Moose Creek below you.
 You might begin to question whether strapping on the hiking boots is the best idea each morning, but one glimpse of the nearby wildlife or the ever-ominous Mt McKinley will leave you itching to get out.
-One our favorite activities on offer here is the dog team presentation, where you’ll meet a team of Alaskan sled dogs, harness them up and take them for an icy run, guided by the son of local celebrity and Iditarod Dog Mushing Champion, Emmit Peter Sr.
+One our favourite activities on offer here is the dog team presentation, where you’ll meet a team of Alaskan sled dogs, harness them up and take them for an icy run, guided by the son of local celebrity and Iditarod Dog Mushing Champion, Emmit Peter Sr.